Mighty Fine Logo

 How it’s built matters

-The way a site is built will determine these factors regardless of the content management system you are using.
+How a site is built will determine these factors regardless of the content management system you use.
 Your most significant limitation is not knowing what you are doing to mitigate any issues that could make a site slower or have inadequate searchability.
-That’s why it’s essential to contact a web design agency or have an internal resource with experience.
-One that can optimize a site to load fast and to make sure it’s searchable based on the product or service you provide.
+That’s why contacting a web design agency or having an internal resource with experience is essential.
+One that can optimize a website to load fast and ensure it’s searchable based on your product or service.

 Design is King